 For many thinking about how to travel around Europe, trains are what come to mind.
 It can be an excellent way to get around the continent.

-Travel by Bus
+Traveling Europe by Bus

-Traveling by bus in Europe can be a simple and economical way to get from one destination to the next – especially for places that are close in proximity.
+Buses can be a simple and economical way to get from one destination to the next – especially for places that are close in proximity.

 Car Rental in Europe

-Although we prefer to travel car-free in Europe, renting a car is a popular way to plan a Europe trip – especially if traveling to smaller towns or through picturesque regions.
 Those who plan a road trip in Europe will have the freedom to get off the beaten path and move at their own pace.

-The downside to having a car is that parking can be problematic in many European towns, tolls can add up and travel times are often longer than anticipated.
-If you plan to drive in Europe, you may also need to get an International Driving Permit.
+The downside is that parking can be problematic in many European towns, tolls can add up and travel times are often longer than anticipated.

-How To Get Around European Cities Using Public Transit
+How To Get around European Cities Using Public Transit

-Tickets vary by location, of course.
-Sometimes single tickets are purchased on board, while other systems require pre-loaded transit cards.
 Unlimited travel passes and European tourist cards might save money on transportation, too.
 Many transit systems in Europe now accept payment with contactless credit cards, as well.

 How To Decide Where To Stay in Europe